andrpick/AiDD-Final-Project---IU-Campus-Resource-Hub/docs/context/PRD_COMPLETE.md

 - Format: JSON object string
 - Structure: Valid JSON, custom schema
 - Validation: JSON parsing and structure check

+**Operating Hours:**
+- Required: Yes (must be set by resource owner/admin)
+- Format: 12-hour format (hour 1-12 + AM/PM) during input, stored as 24-hour format (0-23) in database
+- Start Hour: Integer between 0-23 (default: 8 for 8 AM)
+- End Hour: Integer between 0-23 (default: 22 for 10 PM)
+- 24-Hour Operation: Boolean flag (`is_24_hours`) to mark resource as operating 24 hours a day
+- When `is_24_hours` is True, operating hours constraints are bypassed and all slots are available
+- Validation: Start hour must be less than end hour (unless 24-hour operation)

 **Status:**
 - Required: No (defaults to 'draft')